 Keep your goodbyes short and sweet

 On a similar note, a lot of authors seem to hesitate when closing out their query letter.
-I’ve seen all sorts of things, but there are a handful of go-to phrases that pop up more frequently than others.
-The worst offenders: “I’m positive my book is going to be a good fit for your list” and “I look forward to hearing from you.”
+I’ve seen all sorts of things, but there are a handful of go-to phrases that pop up more frequently than others: “I’m positive my book is going to be a good fit for your list” and “I look forward to hearing from you.”

 The first (and the many variations of it) just comes across as pompous.
 Even worse if you pair it with something about the “great opportunity” you’re offering the agent.
 The second is the lesser offender, but I’m still inclined to advise against it because so many agents have “no reply” response policies, and to assume these won’t apply to you sounds a little presumptuous.
 Remember, a hypothetical agent is going to be working to get your book published, so you want to look like an ideal person to work with.
 If you seem like you’re cocky or expectant, that’s going to be a red flag.